fbpx

 See how many winged lions your kids can spot in Venice!

-In fact, spotting this animal is a great way to make Venice history for kids interesting.
+In fact, spotting this animal is a great way to make the history of Venice interesting for kids.
 As you walk around these two iconic places, count all the winged lions you can see.

-You have to see St Mark’s when you’re in Venice creating a game out of your trip will engage your kids.
+You have to see St. Mark’s (Piazza San Marco) when you’re in Venice.
+Creating a game out of your trip will engage your kids.

 Kids Walking Tour